camunda/camunda-docs/src/pages/meta.md

 # How to use the docs

-[docs.camunda.io](https://docs.camunda.io) is home to the Camunda Platform 8 docs including all the components.
+[docs.camunda.io](https://docs.camunda.io) is home to the Camunda Platform 8 docs, including all of the components.

-Whether you are just reading the docs to understand how Camunda Platform 8 works or helping write the docs, this _meta_ page will give you all the info you need to be successful.
+Whether you are reading the docs to understand how Camunda Platform 8 works, or helping write the docs, this _meta_ page will give you all the information you need to be successful.

 ## Structure

-Camunda Platform 8 docs are structured in such a way that the documentation is SaaS-first meaning you will be introduced to the components, concepts, and Best Practices based on how they are used in Camunda Platform 8 SaaS.
+Camunda Platform 8 docs are structured in such a way that the documentation is SaaS-first, meaning you will be introduced to the components, concepts, and Best Practices based on how they are used in Camunda Platform 8 SaaS.

-For new users, this means they will be able to get immediately acquainted with Camunda Platform 8 through the trial experience by navigating the vast majority of the documentation.
+This means new users can get immediately acquainted with Camunda Platform 8 through the trial experience by navigating the vast majority of the documentation.

-### Self-Managed Section
+### Self-Managed section

-Keen eyes may notice the Self-Managed section in the top navigation or the icon on the main page look a little different than the rest.
-This is intentional to help distinguish this area in the docs.
+Keen eyes may notice the Self-Managed section in the top navigation or the icon on the main page looks a little different than the rest of the sections.
+This is intentional to help distinguish this area in the docs from SaaS-focused content.

-In this section, documentation includes guidance specifically for Self-Managed users that may not apply to SaaS users, including deployment guides for current components of Camunda Platform 8.
+In the Self-Managed section, documentation includes guidance specifically for Self-Managed users that may not apply to SaaS users, including deployment guides for current components of Camunda Platform 8.

-In addition, you can find Optimize documentation for Camunda Platform 7.
+In addition, you can find Optimize documentation for Camunda Platform 7 in this section.

 ## Badges

 As the product matures, the documentation will grow.
-We are looking for ways to experiment with adding visuals near the top of the docs to help you understand the expectation for a given piece of content.
+We are experimenting with added visuals near the top of the docs to help you understand the expectations for a given piece of content.
+For example, how long will it take to read and complete the tasks in the doc?
+Is this particular document targeted toward beginners versus advanced users?
+Is this document exclusive to Camunda Platform 7 or Camunda Platform 8 users?

 Disagree with how we've badged our content?
 Feel free to submit a PR!

 ### Difficulty badges

 Our getting started guides are for beginners and always will be.
-But not all of our guides will be getting started guides!
+However, not all of our guides will be getting started guides!
 Look for these labels to help you understand what's the best guide for your level.

 <span class="badge badge--beginner">Beginner</span>